Fluid-Dynamics-Lab-Nagoya-University/Determinant-based-Greedy-Algorithm-for-Actuator-Selection-in-a-Linear-Impulsive-Control-System/README.md

 ## Codes
 - P_act_opt_one_initial_cond.m: Main code to optimize actuator locations and compute the repsponse for one initial condition
-- P_act_opt_multi_initial_cond.m: Main code to optimize actuator locations and evaluate its effectiveness with multiple initial conditions
+- P_act_opt_multi_initial_cond.m: Main code to optimize actuator locations and compute the repsponses for multiple initial conditions
-- F_act_dg_under1.m:
+- F_act_dg_under1.m: Function for optimizing actuator locations
+- F_act_dg_over1.m: Function for optimizing actuator locations
+- F_norm_count2.m: Function for computing the 2 norm of the terminal output

+## How to cite
+Please cite the relevant paper which will be published soon.